-Spring lasagna.
+Spring White Lasagna with beans, peas and asparagus, all vegetables this summer.
+The lasagna is one of the first best-loved Italian dishes and these white lasagna is a fresh and spring change Traditional lasagna with meat sauce.
 I do not see why eating lasagna only in winter.
 Indeed, I'd say the spring offers great opportunities to try new kinds of lasagna from vegetal hints and attractive colours, lighter than traditional but definitely no less tasty.
 And so here's the spring lasagna with peas, Asparagus and fresh broad beans: are a riot of shades of green: peas, Asparagus, broad beans.
 Of course the inevitable bechamel, enriched with pecorino cheese that gives a touch of flavor that balances the sweetness of the vegetables.
-Very easy to prepare, I combined with a homemade egg and the mixture I put parsley powder, but you can safely use the normal supermarket fresh lasagna.
-I guarantee that this dish will surprise you with style and elegance, but for gluttony.
+Very easy to prepare, I paired this spring to a white lasagna made pasta dough at home and I put parsley powder, but you can safely use the normal fresh lasagna that you find in the supermarket chiller cabinet.
+I guarantee that these spring white lasagna will amaze you with taste and elegance, but for gluttony.
 Take advantage of the period of asparagus, of broad beans and peas to try this lasagna and then tell me.
+To enjoy all the dates of seasonal vegetables a look at my SPRING RECIPES and, if you are still looking for some ideas for original lasagna, check out all my OF RECIPES LASAGNE.
+Have a good day!

 - a pack of fresh egg lasagne (But if you want to make them at home found here the recipe with doses)